FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/troubleshoot_security.md

 ## Unknown CA leads to a failed certificate verification

-In Transfer CFT{{< TransferCFT/transfercftname  >}} 3.1.3 and lower, you can perform a SSL transfer even if the certificate chain is not complete (not signed by a ROOT CA).
-However, for Transfer CFT{{< TransferCFT/transfercftname  >}} 3.2.0 and higher, the certificate chain must be complete for a transfer to succeed.
+In {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.1.3 and lower, you can perform a SSL transfer even if the certificate chain is not complete (not signed by a ROOT CA).
+However, for {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.2.0 and higher, the certificate chain must be complete for a transfer to succeed.

-****When working with multiple Transfer CFT{{< TransferCFT/transfercftname  >}} versions****
+****When working with multiple {{< TransferCFT/suitevariablesTransferCFTName  >}} versions****

-Given the differences in certificate verification described above, you could encounter issues when performing SSL transfers between, for example Transfer CFT{{< TransferCFT/transfercftname  >}} 3.1.3 and Transfer CFT{{< TransferCFT/transfercftname  >}} 3.4, depending on your configuration.
+Given the differences in certificate verification described above, you could encounter issues when performing SSL transfers between, for example {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.1.3 and {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.4, depending on your configuration.
 This section presents an example of two Transfer CFTs where:

-- CFT1: is server and is a Transfer CFT{{< TransferCFT/transfercftname >}} 3.1.3
+- CFT1: is server and is a {{< TransferCFT/suitevariablesTransferCFTName >}} 3.1.3
-- CFT2: is client and is a Transfer CFT{{< TransferCFT/transfercftname >}} 3.4
+- CFT2: is client and is a {{< TransferCFT/suitevariablesTransferCFTName >}} 3.4

 ****Example****